digiltd/oh-rtd-test/Ecobee-Binding.md

 ## Binding Configuration

 In order to use the Ecobee API, you must specify the `appkey` and `scope` that will be used.
 You must generate your own `appkey` on the Ecobee developer dashboard.
 Typically, `scope` will be set to `smartWrite`, but if you have an EMS thermostat, set `scope` to `ems`.
 These values must be set in the openhab.cfg file (in the folder '${openhab_home}/configurations').
-The refresh interval can also be specified, and defaults to 180000ms (three minutes) in OpenHAB 1.8, (in 1.7, defaults to 60000ms).
+The refresh interval can also be specified, and defaults to 180000ms (three minutes).

+>In OpenHAB 1.7, `ecobee:refresh` defaulted to 60000ms (one minute).

     ############################## Ecobee binding ########################################
     #
-    # Data refresh interval in ms (optional, defaults to 180000) (60000 in OpenHAB 1.7)
+    # Data refresh interval in ms (optional, defaults to 180000)
     # ecobee:refresh=180000

     # the temperature scale to use when sending or receiving temperatures